kagisearch/kagi-docs/kagi/src/api/summarizer.md

 - Any request over 10,000 tokens is billed as 10,000 tokens, regardless of the length of the document.
 - Accessing cached summaries of the same URL is always free.

+### Enterprise models

-Our enterprise-grade Muriel summarization engine costs a **flat rate of $1 per summary**, regardless of the length of the document.
-Muriel produces higher quality summaries, especially for long documents.
+Our enterprise-grade Muriel summarization engine produces even higher quality summaries, especially for long documents.
 It also provides longer and more detailed summaries than our consumer-grade model.
 See the difference [here](https://blog.kagi.com/universal-summarizer#muriel).

+Murial usage is a **flat rate of $1 per summary**, regardless of the length or type of the document.

-To use Muriel just enter "muriel" as the "engine" parameter in the API call.
+To use Muriel just use "muriel" as the "engine" parameter in the API call.
+See examples below.

 ## Privacy

 Read how is summarization data handled in our [privacy policy](https://kagi.com/privacy#Summarizer).

+For handling sensitive information and documents, we recommend setting the 'cache' API parameter to False.
+In this way, the document will just flow through our infrastructure and will not be retained anywhere.

 ## Support